 Maine actually has a long and colorful history when it comes to marijuana and the law.
 In 1913 it became the second state (after Massachusetts) to ban the drug, but then in 1976 it was only the third state to decriminalize the possession of weed in small amounts.
 In 1999, 62% of the state voted yes on the “Maine Medical Marijuana for Specific Illnesses” statute (otherwise known as Question 2), which officially legalized weed for medicinal use with the diagnosis of a qualifying condition.

 The drug was then decriminalized again in 2009, as Governor John Baldacci signed LD 250, a piece of legislation that classified the possession of fewer than 2.5 ounces of cannabis as a ‘civil infraction’ rather than a criminal penalty.

 The state did pass two different bills that would have allowed for taxable sales (i.e. recreational dispensaries), but both of them were vetoed by Governor Paul LePage.
 A third, however, which was introduced in January of this year (2018), is expected to be approved by LePage in May.
 If so, it will allow retail licenses for the sale of recreational weed to start being issued in Spring of 2019.

-However, that still means it will be a LONG time before you can walk into a dispensary in Maine and buy legal recreational marijuana.
+However, that still means it will be a LONG time before you can walk into a dispensary and buy legal recreational marijuana in Maine.
 Until then, you’ll still need the valid medical certificate if you want the convenience of being able to buy right from a local dispensary.